2006 United States House of Representatives elections in Florida: District 1

-Three-term incumbent Republican congressman Jeff Miller had an easy time seeking re-election in this staunchly conservative district based in the Florida Panhandle.
+Three-term Republican incumbent congressman Jeff Miller had an easy time seeking re-election in this conservative district based in the Florida Panhandle.
 Miller, who was initially elected in a special election in 2001 to replace Joe Scarborough, took advantage of this district's large military population based around the Naval Air Station Pensacola with his membership on the House Veterans Affairs Committee and the naturally conservative tendencies of western Florida to defeat Democratic challenger Joe Roberts easily.